CCA-Public/digital-archives-manual/guides/unusual.md

 6. Relaunch ePADD.

 This can also be achieved by logging out of the workstation and logging in again.

+<a name="emailaccess"></a>
+### Accessing email

+**From an access perspective, the researcher can now navigate within the email archives.
+They can flag and annotate material, much like in the appraisal and delivery modules, and save a marked-up version of the email archive for their personal use.

 <a name="cleanupepadd"></a>
 ### Cleaning up ePADD